wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 Now you are going to use the option `once`, which you will set to true.

 This causes `addEventListener` to unbind itself.
-It will call `removeEventLIstener` for you, without having to write any code.
+It will call `removeEventListener` for you, without having to write any code.

 ```js
 // clear or shake function